 Huge congratulations to Lower Sixth Canfordian Mimi who has been placed second in the Girton College, University of Cambridge Humanities Writing Competition 2022.

-Canford School boasts one of the few Real (Royal) tennis courts in England.
+Canford gives pupils a unique opportunity to play one of only 44 real tennis courts in the world.
 The court dates back to 1879, when it was built by Sir Ivor Bertie Guest, then Lord Wimborne.

-The game of Real tennis itself goes back to the days when the monks played in their monastery courtyards in the 11th Century.
+The game of real tennis itself goes back to the days when monks played in their monastery courtyards in the 11th century.

-Today the court is actively used, 70 hours a week, by both Canford pupils and by outside club members.
-Every pupil is given the opportunity to experience Real Tennis, they can then choose to play it either as a voluntary activity or occasionally as a main sport.
-There have been many successes, including David Harms winning the British Amateur Open in 2007.
-The school also hosts tournaments such as the Browning Cup.
-HRH the Earl of Wessex played on the court in 2018 as part of his promotional tour in support of the Duke of Edinburgh's Award scheme.
+Today the court is actively used, by both Canford pupils and outside club members.
+Every pupil is given the opportunity to experience real tennis in their first year carousel sessions, they can then choose to play as a voluntary activity or occasionally as a main sport.

-Canford School is very fortunate to have two professionals: Steve Ronaldson (Head Professional) and James Ryan (Assistant).
+Canford School is very fortunate to have two professionals: James Ryan (Head Professional) and Vaughan Hamilton (Assistant Professional).

-If you would like to play Real tennis at Canford or have any enquiries, please do contact Steve on 01202 881232 or go to the club website:
+If you would like to play real tennis or find out more details about the club itself then please contact James or Vaughan at 01202 847523 or go to the club website: